 Delhi has always intrigued both its visitors and its citizens.
-Unlimited history, mythology, diversity and mystery make it a unique city.
+Unlimited history, mythology, diversity, and mystery make it a unique city.
 A study of Delhi can never be complete.
 Students of Delhi usually end up going deep into one or at most two aspects of it.
-Celebrating Delhi is an anthology of essays around various aspects of Delhi.
-It is one of the most well rounded books that I have read on Delhi.
-It covers 10-11 different aspects of Delhi, where a scholar or at least an ardent student of that aspect comes and talks about his or her favorite aspect or his or her lens through which they have seen Delhi.
-Most of them are well known names of Delhi and you would have read them here and there regularly.
+Celebrating Delhi is an anthology of essays on various aspects of Delhi.
+It is one of the most well-rounded books that I have read on Delhi.
+It covers 10-11 different aspects of Delhi.
+Where a scholar or at least an ardent student of that aspect comes and talks about his or her favorite aspect of his or her lens through which they have seen Delhi.
+Most of them are well-known names of Delhi.
+And you would have read them here and there regularly.

 Khushwant Singh talks about his father building the New Delhi.
 Upinder Singh talks about the ancient and not commonly known features of the city.
 William Dalrymple talks about his favorite period of Delhi’s history i.e. the mutiny and the religious angle thereof.
-Pradip Krishen talks straight out of his book on trees of Delhi and the factors that led to choosing primarily non-native trees to line the avenues in New Delhi.
-Dunu Roy passionately talks about the underprivileged working class, who physically build the city and are constantly pushed out of the logical limits of the city.
-Ravi Dayal’s piece on a Kayasth’s view of the city brings out the nostalgia of an eternal Dilliwallah.
+Pradip Krishen talks straight out of his book on trees of Delhi.
+And the factors that led to choosing primarily non-native trees to line the avenues in New Delhi.
+Dunu Roy passionately talks about the underprivileged working class, who physically build the city.
+And are constantly pushed out of the logical limits of the city.
+Ravi Dayal’s piece on a Kayastha’s view of the city brings out the nostalgia of an eternal Dilliwallah.

-The piece that I enjoyed the most was Narayani Gupta’s Toponymy of Delhi, and how the history is woven in the names of its localities.
-There is a broad categorization of names, like the names that were given for the geographical features like hills and lakes or physical features like baolis, ghats, baghs and wells.
+The piece that I enjoyed the most was Narayani Gupta’s Toponymy of Delhi.
+How the history is woven in the names of its localities.
+There is a broad categorization of names, like the names that were given for the geographical features like hills and lakes or physical features like Baolis, ghats, bagh, and wells.
 The names like Urdu bazaar that refer to the market for the army.
-It talks about various Purs, Nagars, katras and Kotlas that punctuate the city and how the point in time of the settlement influenced the names.
-You would have heard most of the names and probably lived in a few and driven past many of them.
+It talks about various Purs, Nagars, Katras and Kotlas that punctuate the city.
+And how the point in time of the settlement influenced the names.
+You would have heard most of the names.
+And probably lived in a few and driven past many of them.
 After reading this you may stop by and think how that area came into being and why is it called so.
 A very interesting piece, that shows history living in the present through the names.